 Refractive disorders, also known as refractive errors, occur when the shape of the eye prevents light from focusing directly on the retina.
 This typically results in blurred vision, the most common symptom of a refractive disorder.1

-The most common types of refractive disorders include: myopia (nearsightedness), hyperopia (farsightedness), astigmatism, in which the eye doesn’t focus light evenly on the retina, and presbyopia, an age-related condition in which the eye's lens can no longer change shape enough to allow the eye to focus clearly up close.1
+Some of the most common types of refractive disorders include: hyperopia (farsightedness), astigmatism, in which the eye doesn’t focus light evenly on the retina, and presbyopia, an age-related condition in which the eye's lens can no longer change shape enough to allow the eye to focus clearly up close.1

 In general, refractive disorders can be corrected with eyeglasses, contact lenses, or refractive surgery that aims to change the shape of the cornea, allowing light rays to focus precisely on the retina for improved vision.2